poole/lanyon/about.md

 ---

 Hi, I'm Hunter, a mediocre developer hacking away at hard problems.
-I live in North Carolina with my fiancé and two cats.
+I live in North Carolina with my fiancé and work remotely for [Heroku](https://heroku.com).
-I work on the Languages team at [Heroku](https://heroku.com), write a lot of JavaScript, Unity, and Go, and otherwise get away from my keyboard by hiking and motorcycling.
+Recently, I write a lot of JavaScript, Unity, and Go, and otherwise get away from my keyboard by hiking and motorcycling.

 ![Hunter, Amanda, Angel at RevConf]({{ site.url }}/public/images/revconf.jpg)